maikelthedev/maikeldotuk.github.io/_posts/2018-02-13-misleading-interviewers.md

 ## Now, here comes the fun.

-After taking the time to prepare for the interview, paying the tube (which is **not cheap**) to go there I discovered that there are no vacancies for either receptionist, nor shift manager.
+After taking the time to prepare for the interview, paying the tube fare (which is **not cheap**) to go there, I discovered that there are no vacancies for either receptionist, nor shift manager.
 Only for full-time cleaner 4pm to midnight Monday to Friday for 8 pounds an hour.
-The email clearly says the opposite.
+The email, as you clearly see, says the opposite.

 Last Thursday I had another one for a full-time caretaker job in Acton, as soon as I was in the interview I was offered to start immediately.
 Full time job, 9.75 pounds an hour.
 Here comes the magic part: **the contract is for just one week.** Yep, that literally means I would have started this Monday, finished this Friday, just to cover someone's lack of organisation with someone else's holidays and that's it.
 No security, no full-time employment, nothing.